Relfos/neo-debugger-tools/README.md

 The NEO emulator library makes it easy to create your own unit tests for smart contracts.

+### Install

+It's not necessary to download the debugger and the others tools if you just need Unit Testing.

+    PM> Install-Package Neo.Emulator

+### Example
 ```c#
 using System.IO;
 using LunarParser;